Menu

 - NEWSPAPERS

 Presented by Mike Karsen, president of the Jewish Genealogical Society of Illinois.
-This presentation provides an overview of all records and resources that are useful to the Jewish researchers in search of their Chicago roots.
+This presentation provides an overview of all records and resources that are useful to researchers interested in Jewish roots in Chicago.
 We begin with a brief history of the Jews of Chicago.
 The seminar mostly concentrates on the uniquely Jewish resources such as cemeteries, funeral homes, life in Jewish Chicago which includes online publications which are searchable.
 It also covers the naturalization process, location/residence records, and legal documents including wills and probate files.

 The Linda Sokol Francis Brookfield Library is located at the intersection of Grand and Park Avenue.
 It has 5 Study Rooms, 3 Meeting Rooms, an Editing Studio, and a Maker Studio.